breinbaas/breinbaas.github.io/docs/_posts/2021-05-09-geolib-and-fastapi.md

     return serializer.write(io.BytesIO())
 ```

-This will give you a BytesIO object as a result which can then be returned as a file using the following FastAPI code;
+This will give you a BytesIO object as a result which can then be returned as a downloadable file using the following FastAPI code;

 ```python
 from fastapi.responses import Response